MQ37/wow-fishing-bot/README.md

 - PC shutdown timer (hours or catches)
 - Game videostream via web interface

+# Tips
+- you can forward port for this bot and thus can be accessed from internet

 # License:
 Do whatever you want with this code :)